-THIS was the character and epitaph of the Old "died in faith."
-As they had lived by faith, fo they died in faith.
-They not only continued true believers to the laft, dying in the fate of faith, but they died in faith the carcife of faith alio.
-Now, the exercife of faith in dying includes feveral things, worthy to be imitated by all dying believers.
+HIS was the character and epitaph of the old testament saints, Heb xi.
+13. " These all died n faith."
+As they had lived by faith, fo they died n faith.
+They not only continued true believers to he last, dying in the state of faith, but they died in he exercise of faith also.
+Now, the exercise of faith n dying includes feveral things, worthy to be imitated by all dying believers.